Comment on page

 It is also possible, like in this scene, to have more than one Live Query.
 They will act as additive, requesting updates from entities that are within at least one of the volumes.

-Notice that a Live Query is needed: a Client with no Live Query in the scene will receive no updates at all.
+Notice that at least one Live Query is needed: a Client with no Live Query in the scene will receive no updates at all.

 Try moving in and out of volumes.
 You will notice that network-instantiation takes care of destroying the GameObject representing a remote entity that exits a Live Query, and reinstantiates it when it enters one again.